Lokk-In/Windows-10-Lokk-In/README.md

 - Swallow often used key combinations to close or change the current window
 - Disabling the windows menu
 - Looks somewhat like the regular Windows 10 Login
+- Blurs the lock screen background with an implementation of Gaussian Blur

 ### Extensible